AdityaRoy-1996/Projected-Bands-in-Quantum-Espresso/README.md

 scf.out and bands.in, while bands.x and pojwfc.x can be run in the same folder without any processor limitations.

 In the example folders, the python code is already configured, but in case of a different material, intially run the code to get the
-Total Band Structure, by commenting the line numbers 1269 to 1317.
+Total Band Structure, by commenting the line numbers 1257 to 1307.

 <img src="Initial.jpg" width=800 align="middle">

 This prints the atom indices and orbital indices to be fed in for the projection run, the same information is saved in states.txt after the first run.
-Now, in the second run, take the projections you desire to be fed in line number 1271 to 1276 after uncommenting line number 1269 to 1317.
+Now, in the second run, take the projections you desire to be fed in line number 1259 to 1265 after uncommenting line number 1257 to 1307.
+The nspin value in line number 1233 takes the value as in scf.in :\
+* 1  :  Unpolarized Spin Case
+* 2  :  Colinear Polarized Spin Case
+* 3  :  Non-Colinear Spin-Orbit Case

 <img src="Projection.jpg" width=800 align="middle">\